software-mansion/protostar/website/docs/cli-reference.md

 #### `--account-constructor-input INT[]`
 Input to the account's constructor.
 #### `--json`
-Print machine readable output in JSON format.
+Print machine-readable output in JSON format.
 ### `call`
 Calls a contract on StarkNet with given parameters
 #### `--chain-id INT`